 An intestinal microbiota transplant from an individual with Multiple Sclerosis in mice triggers autoimmune neurodegeneration, confirming the role of intestinal flora in this disease.

-The analysis of the intestinal microbiota of the grafted animals reveals a decrease of a bacterial strain (Sutterella) in the animals that received the subject microbiota SEP.
+An analysis of the intestinal microbiota of the grafted animals reveals a decrease of a bacterial strain (Sutterella) in the animals that received the subject microbiota SEP.
 However, the presence of this bacterium is associated with a better defense against inflammatory diseases.
 (2)